Nepal, Day 13: Kalopani

 The markers obviously had been painted a while ago, and desperately needed to be updated.
 I often couldn't see them until I was standing on top of them, due to their faded colour.
-I often thought I was following the correct trail, but then find several other trails that intersected, with no marker in sight.
+Several times thought I was following the correct trail, but then found several other trails that intersected, with no marker in sight.
 I constantly walked back and forth to see if I could the next sign down one of the paths, and in the end just take a wild guess.

 I eventually made it to a clearing, about a third of the way up.
 I had now left the forest behind, so the trail should be easier to see.
 And it was, for about 30 minutes up a steep, grassy mountain, until I lost the trail again.
 I walked up, down, left, right - there was no marker in sight.
 I kept climbing straight up, sure that I would cross over the zigzagging trail at some point.
 I came to a point where all I could see above me was a vertical cliff face, and there was definitely no path up there.
 I scoured the area for about half an hour but to no avail - there were no more markers and no more path.
 At least there were no trees; I could see the clearing below me so I knew exactly which direction I had to head to go back down.
 I cut my losses and started the descent.

 Ten minutes later I found the marker.
 I was back on track.

 The path led over to another ridge, up to a small stone ruin, and from there I could see actual signposts sticking out of the ground.
 From one sign I could clearly see the next one, so I followed these up the mountain.
 At this stage I'm fairly positive there was no path, I just had to make my way up any way I could.
 With no loose gravel or slippery mud, getting a grip with my shoes was easy.
 The climb itself was a killer, but at least I knew I was going the right way.